appanipranav/practice-java/README.md

-# practice-java
+# SQL Leet Code Problems
-Contains all the projects to learn Java
+Here you find all SQL Leet Code Problem and Solutions